 - I revise as needed and send a final proof with my invoice

 - Upon payment, I set the Vimeo link public and shareable, and I send you a link where you can download your own file.
-You can then use this to upload to Actors Access, imdbPro, etc. [Note — In the past I created a low res Actors Access version, but they now accept HD files uploaded directly to their site]
+You can then use this to upload to Actors Access, imdbPro, etc. I also make a file for Casting Networks that doesn’t have agent info and is <50MB, per their specs.

 Can you get me TV episodes or films that I don’t have?